Frequently Asked Questions

 - How long does the in-home consultation last?

 Our typical appointment lasts approximately 30 minutes.
 That includes discussing your needs, taking measurements, answering your questions, discussing options and providing you with a written quote before we leave.
 Of course, if you have more questions or you need more time for the consultation, we will be there for as long as you need.
-Watch the video below to learn what to expect during your in-home consulation.
+Watch the video below to learn what to expect during your in-home consultation.

 - Am I under a time constraint to make a decision on my purchase?